 Today, Lit Cleveland is an active and thriving organization.
 We have over 350 members and a wide range of collaborations and major funders.
 We now run over 100 programs a year and serve more than 3,000 individuals annually throughout Northeast Ohio.
 Working out of our small office on the east side of greater Cleveland, we offer classes and workshops at venues throughout the city to writers of all backgrounds, genres, aesthetics, and experience levels.

-Our annual programs include the Cleveland Inkubator conference, the Cleveland Stories program (a place-based writing program for residents of the Mt.
-Pleasant community), a staged reading at the Cleveland Humanities Festival, and our A Lit Summer Night fundraiser.
+Our annual programs include the Cleveland Inkubator conference, the Cleveland Stories program (a place-based neighborhood writing program), a staged reading at the Cleveland Humanities Festival, and our A Lit Summer Night fundraiser.
 Lit Cleveland also supports the Gordon Square Review literary journal to provide publishing opportunities for local writers.

 A couple times a year, Literary Cleveland seeks proposals for a) workshops/classes aimed at helping writers develop their writing skills in all genres, b) classes for readers based upon a certain author’s work or a topic of interest, and c) craft talks about the business of marketing and publishing.